This site is in danger of going away; please consider the Donate link above...

 Out of copyright (called public domain in the USA), hence royalty-free for all purposes usage credit requested, or as marked.

-62s.—Initial capital letter “S” from Dance of Death Alphabet.
+62e.—Initial capital letter “E” from Dance of Death Alphabet

-This decorative initial letter “S”, or drop cap, is from an alphabet designed by Hans Holbein and dating from 1523.
-The skeleton figures in the alphabet represent death.
-This letter, S, has two skeletons, or Deaths, one of whom is touching and kissing a large-breasted woman while [...] [more...] [$]
+This decorative initial letter “E”, or drop cap, is from an alphabet designed by Hans Holbein and dating from 1523.
+It features a skeleton, representing [...] [more...] [$]

-62w.—Initial capital letter “W” from Dance of Death Alphabet.
+62n.—Initial capital letter “N” from Dance of Death Alphabet.

-This decorative initial letter “W”, or drop cap, is from an alphabet designed by Hans Holbein and dating from 1523.
-Death, depicted as a skeleton, comes for a [...] [more...] [$]
+This decorative initial letter “N”, or drop cap, is from an alphabet designed by Hans Holbein and dating from 1523.
+It shows a money-lender, or perhaps a miser, counting his money; two skeletons, representing Death, have arrived: one [...] [more...] [$]

 Note: If you got here from a search engine and don’t see what you were looking for, it might have moved onto a different page within this gallery.